DigiPharma/upharma/README.md

 ## Acknowledgements

-Thanks to collaborators who contributed to this project and provided the PDX data.
+Thanks to our collaborators Dr. Jun J Yang and Dr. Huanbin Zhao from St. Jude Children’s Research Hospital who contributed to this project and provided the PDX data.

 ## Contact

-For questions or feedback, please contact [your.email@example.com](mailto:your.email@example.com).
+For questions or feedback, please contact [digipharma21@gmail.com].